Digital Discovery of 100 diverse Quantum Experiments with PyTheus

 Experimentally realizing Alice's measurement in this basis is non-trivial.
 Setups that recreate the two-dimensional VAA measurement using two qubits encoded in a single photon \cite{oliver2003,Englert2001} and that realize extensions to the Mean King's problem \cite{chengQiuHu2020} have been proposed; but the original solution to the Mean King's Problem involves two photons, to which no experimental realization has been proposed for any prime-power $D$.
 Here we provide examples discovered by \pytheus for select prime-dimensional cases.

-\paragraph{Two-dimensional Case --} The left side of Fig.~\ref{fig:mkp} shows the graph of Alice's measurement in the VAA basis \numbering{experimentcounter}.
+\paragraph{Two-dimensional Case --} The left side of Fig.~\ref{fig:mkp} shows the graph of Alice's measurement in the VAA basis \numbering[https://github.com/artificial-scientist-lab/PyTheus/tree/main/pytheus/graphs/Measurements/MKP_2d]{experimentcounter}.
 This graph was found with \pytheus by optimizing for the VAA state projection into $\ket{\phi_{1}}$.
 Surprisingly however, during the translation of the graph to an optical setup, we found that several other VAA states can be projected with the same setup, by adding detectors at unused beam splitter ports.
 Several of the remaining VAA states can then be distinguished by the set of possible simultaneous two-detector click events that they each trigger.
 Since any result of the Mean King's measurement can be expressed in terms of a superposition of VAA states, Alice is able to guess the result by performing the measurement of her input state in the VAA basis and guessing the state that can be expressed in terms of Alice's measurement result.
 This procedure works regardless of the Mean King's choice of MUB in his measurement.